oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/609_size/9_mm_id_24_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 609 Size 9 Mm Id 24 Mm Od 7 Mm Depth
+# Hardware Bearing 600 Series 609 Size 9 mm Id 24 mm Od 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base